 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-The Council of Troyes, convened by Bernard of Clairvaux, acting as a Legate of Pope Honorius II, grants official sanction from the papacy to the Templar Order (Knights Templar) which had been founded in 1119 by some French noblemen.
-The act officially recognized the military order as an "army of God".
+The Council of Troyes, meets on January 13, 1129 and grants official sanction from the papacy to the Templar Order (Knights Templar) officially recognizing the military order as an "army of God".
+The order had been founded in 1119 by some French noblemen.

-The order and the rules were subsequently approved by Pope Honorius II.
-The Templar Order gradually increase it size, power and gaining considerable influence.
+The Council of Troyes was convened by Bernard of Clairvaux, acting as a Legate of Pope Honorius II, The order and the rules were subsequently approved by Pope Honorius II.
+The Templar Order gradually increase it size, power, gaining considerable influence.
 It was eventually abolished by Pope Clement V who disbanded the order in 1312.
 More

 King Henry IV, wary of anything that could weaken the crown, signed the Act Against Multipliers into law in an effort to protect the authority of the government by preventing the debasement of currency.